A big Thank You

 This video from Design Time lays out the basics of prepping your home before you put it on the market.

-We’ve researched, discussed and pinpointed your target home buyer using demographics, local market data and neighborhood impressions.
-Now, our staging and presentation decisions will determine a persona for your home that’s tailored to them.
+We’ve researched, discussed, and pinpointed your target home buyer using demographics, local market data and neighborhood impressions.
+Now, our staging and presentation decisions will determine a persona for your home that’s tailored to the that buyer.

 Our goal is to sell the home more quickly and for the best possible price by diminishing flaws and playing up attributes.
 With proper staging and presentation of your DC home, we can create the illusion that small space is larger, dark space is lighter, awkward space is useful and compartmentalized space has good ‘flow.’